wp-plugins/polylang/readme.txt

 * delay strings translations upgrade from 'wp_loaded' to 'admin_init' to avoid fatal error when wp-ecommerce is active
 * Bug correction: fatal error when doing ajax on frontend
 * Bug correction: ['current_lang'] and ['no-translation'] indexes disappeared from pll_the_languages raw output
+* Bug correction: Invalid argument supplied for foreach() in /polylang/include/mo.php on line 57

 = 1.2.1 (2013-11-11) =